San Antonio Retirement Division Lawyer

 The equal division of assets between former spouses is vital to safeguarding your family’s future.
 In Texas, retirement accounts, pensions, IRAs, ERISA funds, and employee stock plans fall under community property and are therefore a major component of asset division during divorce.
 Fair division of a retirement account is pivotal—you have worked hard throughout your entire career and marriage to acquire financial security!
 While many couples default into a “you take your retirement account, and I’ll take mine,” method of retirement division, this is not always equitable for both parties.

 It is crucial to keep the financial well-being of your family in mind while you are in the process of establishing your new life after marriage.
 The contributions that both spouses accumulate during the marriage must be carefully distributed in such a way that you are receiving the fair amount you deserve.
-At Higdon, Hardy & Zuflacht, L.L.P., our retirement division attorneys have the resources to accurately evaluate your retirement holdings and proactively protect our clients’ interests.
+At Higdon, Hardy & Zuflacht, L.L.P., our San Antonio retirement division attorneys have the resources to accurately evaluate your retirement holdings and proactively protect our clients’ interests.
 The guidelines that outline how retirement accounts can be divided are complex, but having knowledgeable and experienced representation on your side is invaluable in navigating these matters.
-Click here to see our divorce and property division cases.

 Retirement Plans Subject to Division